squiig/story-creator/README.md

 3. Double click on AnecdoteCreator2.exe

 ### How To Use
 Press any key to generate the next sentence.
+If you wish to add/remove/edit the lists of elements that the generator uses, simply open one of the .txt files with suffix "_list" and change it to your liking.

-Have fun.
+Have fun!